Where does the word Easter come from?

 Isn't Easter linked to Passover?

-There is no direct linguistic link in English between the words Easter and Passover.
-This contrasts with the convention in Romance languages.
-Pâques, in French, covers both Easter and Passover.
-In Spanish, Semana Santa (Holy Week) is the most common phrase used to describe the festival.
+There is no direct linguistic link in English between the words Easter and Passover as there is in romance languages like French where Pâques, in French, covers both Easter and Passover

 So where does the word Easter come from?